FOREX-Dollar pulls off lows but under pressure ahead of Fed

 The rouble last traded at 67.95 to the dollar after dropping as low as 78 on Tuesday.
 It plunged more than 11 percent against the dollar on Tuesday despite Moscow’s steep hike in interest rates.
 The steepest intraday fall since Russia’s 1998 currency crisis and debt default sapped investors’ appetite for risk.

-Keeping investors’ appetite for the dollar in check, the yield on benchmark 10-year notes dropped to 2.057 percent from its U.S. close of 2.071 percent on Tuesday, when it dropped to a two-month low of 2.009 percent.
+Undermining investors’ appetite for the dollar, the yield on benchmark 10-year notes dropped to 2.060 percent from its U.S. close of 2.071 percent on Tuesday, when it dropped to a two-month low of 2.009 percent.

-The euro was down about 0.2 percent at $1.2487 after rising to a three-week high of $1.2570 on Tuesday, bolstered by helped by data that showed euro zone businesses were in slightly better shape in December than expected and better-than-expected German ZEW survey.

-Oil prices continued their sharp drop on Wednesday, adding to pressure on commodity currencies.
-U.S. crude slipped 1.9 percent to $54.87 a barrel after touching its lowest since May 2009 at $53.60 on Tuesday, while Brent shed over 1 percent to $59.31.